jdidion/xphyle/paper/paper.md

 # Summary

-xphyle [@xphyle] is a small python (3.3+) library that makes it easy to open compressed files.
-Most importantly, xphyle will use the appropriate program (*e.g.* 'gzip') to compress/decompress a file if it is available on the host system; this is almost always faster than using the corresponding python library. xphyle also provides methods that simplify common file I/O operations.
+Data compression is commonly used to reduce the storage requirements for large datasets.
+It is often necessary for software that operates on big data to support several commonly used compression algorithms, including gzip, bzip2, and lzma.
+Handling these and other types of data sources, such as URLs and in-memory buffers, requires special consideration by software developers.
+We created xphyle [@xphyle], a small python (3.3+) library, to provide transparent access to files regardless of their source or compression type.
+Most importantly, xphyle uses the appropriate program (e.g. 'gzip') to compress/decompress a file if the program is available on the host system, which is generally faster than using the corresponding python library. xphyle also provides methods that simplify common file I/O operations.

 # References